The Islamist militant sect Boko Haram has claimed responsibility for last month's kidnapping of hundreds of schoolgirls in northern Nigeria.

-The claim came in a Hausa-language video released to news agencies Monday.
-In the video, Boko Haram leader Abubakar Shekau says "I abducted your girls," and vows to "sell them in the marketplace."
+In a video sent to news agencies Monday, Boko Haram leader Abubakar Shekau says "I abducted your girls," and also vows to "sell them in the marketplace."

 Gunmen abducted the girls from a school in the town of Chibok, Borno state on April 14.
 Nigerian authorities say some escaped, but 276 are still missing.